Mr. Jonathan Held, Director

 - Spring 2013: Southern California Tour

-- Honors Credit: Students have the option to take Symphonic Band for Honors Credit (on 5.0 scale instead of 4.0).
+- Honors Credit: Junior and Senior students have the option to take Symphonic Band for Honors Credit (on 5.0 scale instead of 4.0).
 Symphonic Band Honors is an opportunity for students who already have a strong foundation on their instruments to study music at a more advanced level.
 In addition to the regular band requirements, honors students have numerous requirements to fulfill outside of class.

 - Optional Private Lessons: Students have the option to study privately with teachers who give lessons on Concordia's campus during weekly band classes.

 - Well-Rounded Involvement: We encourage our students to be involved in multiple activities.
-Band students are currently involved in football, cheerleading, cross-country, swimming, track, baseball, basketball, soccer, theater, chem club, and student council.
+Band students are currently involved in football, cheerleading, choir, cross-country, swimming, track, baseball, basketball, soccer, theatre, one-act play, academic team, speech/debate, NHS, 4H, chem club, and student council.